 The impact of technology

-An overview of the key revisions to the 2025 edition of ICAEW's Code of Ethics which relate to the impact of technology on the work of accountants, as well as other revisions relating to professional skills.
+An overview of the provisions in the ICAEW's Code of Ethics which relate to the impact of technology on the work of accountants, as well as other revisions relating to professional skills.

 Ethics and AI